Understanding Finality: Bitcoin's Point of No Return

 Can final transactions be reversed in Bitcoin?

-Bitcoin transactions are final and cannot be reversed once confirmed by the network.
-This design choice establishes a system of digital ownership with absolute certainty, making every confirmed payment permanent.
+Bitcoin transactions are final and cannot be reversed once they are confirmed by the network.
+This permanence is a core design principle, creating a secure and censorship-resistant financial record.

 More Articles